4.9-Stars

 How Power Enters and Leaves a Switchboard

-The electricity supply enters the switchboard through a main protective device like a main circuit breaker or set of fuses, typically rated for the full amperage capacity of the electrical service.
+The electricity supply enters the switchboard through a main protective device, such as a main circuit breaker or set of fuses, typically rated for the full amperage capacity of the electrical service.
 These main electrical disconnects allow the entire switchboard to be safely isolated for maintenance when needed.

 Power enters the switchboard bus bars, where it becomes available for distribution to individual branch circuits supplying equipment throughout the facility.
 Each branch circuit will have its own protective circuit breaker or fuses mounted in the switchboard that protect just that particular circuit.